oVirt/ovirt-site/source/documentation/admin-guide/chap-Storage.md

 ## Adding Block Storage

 **Important:** If you are using block storage and you intend to deploy virtual machines on raw devices or direct LUNs and to manage them with the Logical Volume Manager, you must create a filter to hide the guest logical volumes.
 This will prevent guest logical volumes from being activated when the host is booted, a situation that could lead to stale logical volumes and cause data corruption.
+{: .alert .alert-info}

 **Note:** oVirt currently does not support storage with a block size of 4K.
 You must configure block storage in legacy (512b block) mode.
+{: .alert .alert-info}

 ### Adding iSCSI Storage